-As kids, our imaginations were used to create fantasy worlds and we were perpetual dreamers.
-Music can take us back to our peak imaginative years and allow us to become dreamers yet again.
-Allow the nostalgic music to trigger memories from your imaginative past that could spark a creative breakthrough and reignite a passion that’s been buried away since childhood.
+As kids, our imaginations were used to create fantasy worlds, turning us into perpetual dreamers.
+Music can take us back to our peak imaginative year allowing us to dream once again.
+Allow nostalgic music to trigger memories from your imaginative past which could spark a creative breakthrough and reignite a passion that’s been buried away since childhood.

 Imagination ignites creativity.